Rate of tunneling nonequilibrium quasiparticles in superconducting qubits: Crossover coupling

 \section{Crossover coupling $\rho^*(T)$}

-In order to find the condition for existence of the minimum tunneling rate at low temperature let us take a partial derivative from the tunnelling rate of eq. (\ref{eq. rate egeneral}) with respect to the temperature.
-Simplifying the equation provides the corossover environmental fluctuations is
+In order to find the condition for existence of the minimum tunneling rate at low temperature let us take a partial derivative of the tunneling rate with respect to the temperature.
+Simplifying the equation provides the crossover environmental fluctuations